-While total capacity of generators and storage active in interconnection queues provides an indication of longer-term developer interest in grid expansion, it provides less insight into shorter-term resource adequacy concerns related to power plant retirements and/or load growth that is being driven by transport electrification, manufacturing growth, and centers.
-Signed interconnection data agreements provide a better understanding of the nearer-term pipeline of project development (see graph).
+While total capacity of generators and storage active in interconnection queues provides an indication of longer-term developer interest in grid expansion, it provides less insight into shorter-term resource adequacy concerns related to power plant retirements and/or load growth that is being driven by transport electrification, manufacturing growth, and data Signed centers. interconnection agreements provide a better understanding of the nearer-term pipeline of project development (see graph).